Vegan in Los Angeles – The Perfect Food Guide

 4. Tocaya Organica in Venice Beach

 If you love Mexican food then Tocaya Organica is your place to go!
-However, not everything there is plant-based but they offer a wide range of vegan, vegetarian and even gluten-free dishes.
+However, not everything there is plant-based but they offer a wide range of vegan, vegetarian, and even gluten-free dishes.

-Their cuisine can be described as “Modern Organic Mexican” which is definitely accurate because they only use organic ingredients for their incredibly tasty bowls, burritos, tacos and salads.
-The dish I chose for myself was the Black Bean & Quinoa Bowl with tofu which I can highly recommend!
+Their cuisine can be described as “Modern Organic Mexican” which is definitely accurate because they only use organic ingredients for their incredibly tasty bowls, burritos, tacos, and salads.

 How to get there:

 First of all, it depends on where exactly in Los Angeles you are.
-You can find Tocaya Organica almost everywhere in the city including Santa Monica, Venice, Downtown and Hollywood.
-I went to the one in Venice which is just a few steps away from the famous Venice Sign.
+You can find Tocaya Organica almost everywhere in the city including Santa Monica, Venice, Downtown, and Hollywood.

 5. Ben and Jerry’s Ice Cream Shop in Venice Beach

 Honestly, who doesn’t love ice cream, especially when it’s from Ben & Jerry’s?
 Thank god there’s an entire Ben & Jerry’s ice cream shop right at Venice Beach!
-Luckily they offer three different sorts of non-dairy ice cream including Chocolate Chip Cookie Dough or Caramel Almond Bite.
-I can guarantee you, it’s worth every penny. 😉

 6. Veggie Grill at Sunset Boulevard

 Another good place to eat cheap yet delicious vegan food in Los Angeles is Veggie Grill.
 Some of you may have heard about it already as it’s a famous, plant-based restaurant chain founded in California.
-Frankly, I’m not a fan of fast-food chains and I don’t visit them very often (not even if they’re vegan), BUT I gave it a try.

 I guess it’s not necessary to mention that I was pleasantly surprised and now I honestly wish they would open some restaurants in Austria too.
 Their menu is full of heartful, vegan/vegetarian dishes like burgers and tacos.

-Additionally, if you want to have a light dish you can choose from a great number of bowls or salads as well.
 Being a huge fan of falafel and similar stuff, I went for the Mediterranean Supergreens Salad with a bunch of healthy greens, falafel, and hummus.

 Locations: